 The Center for Legal Inclusiveness (CLI) is a nonprofit committed to increasing diversity in the legal profession.
-In September 2009 and January 2011, CLI’s Retention Working Group conducted two anonymous surveys to seek solutions about the retention and advancement of female and racially/ethnically diverse attorneys.
+CLI’s Retention Working Group conducted two anonymous surveys to seek solutions about the retention and advancement of female and racially/ethnically diverse attorneys.

 Over two-thirds of the associates indicated that their managing partner was visibly committed to diversity and inclusiveness and more than half stated they got high quality assignments; most reported the same opportunities to socialize with partners in their firm as white male attorneys.
 A large number of associates reported being impacted by the same kinds of hidden barriers documented in national research (e.g., lack of mentors, unfair evaluations, long work hours, lack of advancement opportunities).
 Surveys can be effective benchmarking tools and identifiers of best practices.